 Give a good mix together and right before serving, add seeds on top so they stay crunchy and enjoy

 Tips for Avocado Chickpea Salad

-- Ensure to dress the salad about 10 minutes before its being served.
+- Dress the salad about 10 minutes before its served.
 This allows all the juices and the dressing to coat and marinate the ingredients for the ultimate flavour.

 - If making this salad as a meal prep idea for the week, I find it best to only add ½ the dressing on the first day and to top it off with the remaining dressing on the days you are eating it.
 This will stop it from becoming soggy and soft.
 The lemon juice will also stop the avocados from browning too much